 The Montana Legislature, which meets for 90 days every odd-numbered year at the state Capitol in Helena, is comprised of 150 Legislators--broken down to 50 Senate seats and 100 House seats.

-The 2025 legislative session began in early January and is expected to run through April (90 legislative days).
+The 2025 legislative session began in early January and ran through April (90 legislative days).
 The Legislature’s primary duty is to pass a balanced budget, building on the Governor’s proposed budget.
 Additionally, the legislature works to pass laws that impact the daily lives of Montanans on issues including the environment, reproductive and sexual health, taxes, 2S-LGBTQIA+ rights, and more.

 As a “citizen’s legislature,” Montana’s legislators should come from and reflect hard-working, everyday Montanans, and this also means that it is your legislature too.
 We can all participate in our electoral process and voice our opinions on what matters to us.